ravelaso/Virtualization-In-Linux/Writerside/topics/VM-Configuration.md

 ## Mouse & Keyboard (evdev)

 We are going to tackle the mouse and keyboard.

-Right now we have Spice and a virtual monitor to us, which captures the mouse and keyboard, however is best to send them using evdev.
+Right now we have Spice and a virtual monitor for us, which captures the mouse and keyboard, However I will send both the mouser and keyboard using evdev, which provides a consistent way of tracking the peripherals

-Firs we need to get the devices ID of our mouse and keyboard:
+First, we get the devices IDs:

 ```Bash
 ls -l /dev/input/by-id/